Matveibos/rails_answers_and_guides/README.md

 # The most useful rails materials and guades

+## Chat

 Would you like create own chat (messaging system) on rails?
 No problem [Tutorial: Create a simple messaging system on Rails](https://medium.com/@danamulder/tutorial-create-a-simple-messaging-system-on-rails-d9b94b0fbca1#.9c0lxziry)

+## Study and play!

+Be a hero!
+Write ruby code and finish the game!
+This game will help you write correct class and loop [Ruby Warrior](https://www.bloc.io/ruby-warrior#/)

 ## Tips